Chapter 11

 4. Weigh Costs and Licenses

-• Autodesk products are industry standards, but you’re looking at subscriptions, which add up for bigger teams.
+• Autodesk products are industry standards, but they rely on subscription-based licensing, which can become costly for larger teams.

 Don’t forget plugins and render engines, as they can be essential for high-end results but add to the bill.
-Balance what you can spend with what you really need.
+It is important to balance available budget with actual production needs.

 5. Check Out the Community and Support